Last updated on February 15th, 2019 at 12:57 pm

 “History has demonstrated that the most notable winners usually encountered heartbreaking obstacles before they triumphed.
 They won because they refused to become discouraged by their defeats.”

-What kind of price are you willing to pay for your dreams?
+What kind of price are you willing to pay for your big dream?
 Will you let go of a boyfriend?
 Will you risk getting fired?
-Will you risk ridicule . . . embarrassment . . . failure?
+Will you risk ridicule?
+Embarrassment?
+Failure?

 As I sat in the movie theater watching the women of The Help, I thought about their dream journey.
-They showed up when it wasn’t prudent to do so and were rewarded for their courage.
+They showed up when it wasn’t prudent to do so and are rewarded for their courage, but not without great sacrifice.
 Maybe this is what the author, Katheryn Stockett wanted us to take away from her story: face your fears ladies and do the thing you think you cannot do.